minio/operator/README.md

 ### Prerequisites

-- Kubernetes API v1.15 and above.
+- Kubernetes version v1.15.5 and above.
-- `kubectl` configured to refer to relevant Kubernetes cluster.
+- `kubectl` configured to refer to a Kubernetes cluster.

 ### Create Operator and related resources